WindowsNT/SpeechRec/Readme.md

 SpeechX1(some_ptr, MyCallback, L"en-US", 0);
 ```
 Where
-- ptr the value passed to SpeechX1
+- ptr is the value passed to SpeechX1 as some_ptr
 - If reco is nullptr, then the recognizer is in idle state.
 Return S_OK to continue.
 If you return E_FAIL, session ends.
 - If reco is text, then conf is the confidence mode:
 - If -1, it's still in recognition mode